-§ 10013.
+§ 10014.
 Trust funds

-All moneys received pursuant to the authority of this chapter, whether as proceeds from the sale of bonds or notes or as revenues, are trust funds to be held and applied solely as provided in this chapter.
-Any officer with whom, or any bank or trust company with which, such moneys are deposited shall act as trustee of such moneys and shall hold and apply the same for the purposes of this chapter, subject to such regulations as this chapter and the resolution authorizing bonds or notes of any issue or the trust agreement securing such bonds or notes provide.
+All moneys received pursuant to the authority of this chapter whether as proceeds from the sale of bonds or notes or as revenues, are trust funds to be held and applied solely as provided in this chapter.
+Any officer with whom, or any bank or trust company with which, such moneys are deposited shall act as trustee of such moneys and shall hold and apply the same for the purposes of this chapter, subject to such regulations as this chapter and the resolution authorizing bonds, notes, bond anticipation notes or other obligations of any issue or the trust agreement securing such bonds or notes provides.